Tuition and Financial Aid

 Tuition, Fees, and Expenses

-Full-time students take three for-credit courses per quarter.
-The total tuition fee for a full-time Digital Studies M.A. student in the 2023–2024 school year will be $65,145.
+Full-time students take three courses for credit per quarter.
 The current schedule of fees can be found on the website of the Office of the Bursar.
 In addition to tuition fees, this website contains information about student health insurance premiums and other applicable fees.
+A summary of the cost of attendance can be found here.

 Financial Aid

-A number of fellowships are awarded each year to applicants who demonstrate exceptional academic promise.
-These awards typically range from partial to one-third tuition.
-There is no separate application process for these awards and fellowship recipients are notified of their funding package when they receive their admission decision.
+A number of partial-tuition scholarships are awarded each year to applicants who demonstrate exceptional academic promise.
+The amounts of the scholarships vary; the largest are typically around one-third of the tuition fee.
+There is no separate application process for these scholarships.
+Recipients are notified when they receive their admission decision.
+Information about financial aid for graduate students can be found on the website of the Office of Financial Aid.

 Student Loans

 Many students take out loans to help finance their education.
-All students interested in receiving federal grants, loans, and work-study funds should fill out the Free Application for Federal Student Aid (FAFSA).
-The Student Loan Administration Office is the best resource for information on student loans, whether federal or private, at the University of Chicago.
+All students interested in receiving U.S. federal grants, loans, and work-study funds should fill out the Free Application for Federal Student Aid (FAFSA).
+The Office of Financial Aid is the best resource for information on student loans, whether federal or private, at the University of Chicago.

 International Students

-Since international students are not eligible for federal loans, grants, or work-study, financing an M.A. degree can be more challenging.
-The University of Chicago’s Office of International Affairs (OIA) has extensive resources for international students looking for financial aid.
-Additionally, many international students find funding through the Fulbright Scholar Program.
+Since international students are not eligible for U.S. federal loans, grants, or work-study, financing an M.A. degree can be more challenging.
+The Office of International Affairs has an extensive list of resources for international students looking for financial aid.

 Outside Fellowships

-UChicagoGRAD offers an extensive section on fellowships and funding for graduate programs, including a searchable Fellowship Database.
+The website of UChicagoGRAD provides a list of fellowships and funding options for graduate programs, including a searchable Fellowship Database.

 Student Employment

 Students may also supplement their finances with student employment; however, we encourage students to work no more than 12 hours per week.
-All students interested in participating in the federal work-study program should fill out the FAFSA.
-Although international students are not eligible for the federal work-study program, most can work on-campus.
+All students interested in participating in the U.S. federal work-study program should fill out the Free Application for Federal Student Aid (FAFSA).
+Although international students are not eligible for federal work-study aid, most can work on campus.
 More information on international student employment can be found on the website of the Office of International Affairs.